 - Research Opinion: These articles discuss a particular – and potentially contentious – issue related to nursing research.
 It is an opportunity for you to outline the issue, explore the different opinions within the research community, and to articulate your own view.
 You could look at broad issues (e.g. is qualitative research generalisable?), or more practical questions (e.g. are video-mediated research interviews an acceptable alternative to face-to-face?).

 Word length: A research discussion article should be no more than 1500 words in length.
 This word length includes all text (including that within tables) and references, including text within tables.
 Referencing: In-text citations must be numbered sequentially as they appear in the text, and this should be mirrored in the reference list.
 Journals from BMJ use a slightly modified version of Vancouver referencing style available in Endnote.
 To register your interest, please fill in this form.
 Please note that personal data provided by you will be treated in accordance with BMJ’s Privacy Notice.

 Evidence Based Nursing is keen to ensure we provide our readers with information about the evidence for nursing and midwifery education as well as clinical practice.
 One of the ways we do this is via our series Evidence for nurse education.
-Papers in this series provide a summary of a systematic review carried out in area relevant to nurse and/or midwifery education.
-If you are interested in contributing to this series please email: firstname.lastname@example.org with the subject line of “Evidence for education – proposed review”.
+Papers in this series provide a brief summary of a systematic review carried out in area relevant to nurse and/or midwifery education.
+If you are interested in contributing to this series, please email: email@example.com with the subject line of “Evidence for education – proposal”.
 Please attach a copy of the systematic review you propose to precis to your email.
-Please note that personal data provided by you will be treated in accordance with BMJ’s Privacy Notice.
-To register your interest, please email email@example.com.
-Please note that personal data provided by you will be treated in accordance with BMJ’s Privacy Notice.

 Instructions for authors